-TCNJ via its Community Engagement and Bonner Community Scholars provide capacity building to local community organizations via direct service, research, planning, and resource development.
+The College of New Jersey via The Center for Community Engaged Learning and Research along with TCNJ Bonner Community Scholars provide capacity building to local community organizations via direct service, research, planning, and resource development.
 The goal is to identify and address a range of needs and interests of the Institute’s partners by tapping into the service and community engaged learning resources on campus.

 For questions regarding CEL scheduling and/or grades, please email: firstname.lastname@example.org